IT-BCPPTDH/api-user-management-fuel/README.md

 For development, you will only need Node.js and a node global package, npm, installed in your environement.

 ### Node

+This system should run on Nodejs minimum version 18 up

 - #### Node installation on Windows

   Just go on [official Node.js website](https://nodejs.org/) and download the installer.